Ag Succession Planning: Don’t Wait Until Tomorrow

 Mistake #3: Not Having a Will or Trust

 A good business practice that goes hand-in-hand with succession planning is having a will and a trust.
 Wills are designed to protect your family, your farm, and other core assets while outlining exactly what should happen after your passing.
 Trusts are designed to provide you and your family with legal protection for your (the trustor’s) assets and to ensure the proper distribution of these assets based on your wishes.
 Trusts can also be a vehicle to avoid probate at your death, which can have very large estate tax implications and savings.
-Keep reading to learn more about estate tax.

-The bottom line is that you should have a will and a trust.
+The bottom line is you should have a will and a trust.
 Having these tools in place can mean the difference between your farm flourishing or withering when life-altering events occur.
 If you don’t have these tools, put a will and a trust at the top of your priority list.
 If you have a will or trust, but haven’t updated either in a long time, revisit the documents and update as appropriate.

 Mistake #4: Ignoring Estate Tax Implications